jsa2/sessions/readme.md

 1. Actor in the middle attacks provisioning script [AITMprovision.sh](/vmdemos/vmE2E/AITMprovision.sh)
  - This one includes the script to provision AITM tooling from ZIP package.
 Currently the flavour of the AITM tooling I am using is not available to public, but many other tools are available publicly such as https://github.com/kgretzky/evilginx2
 2. [Entra ID App Auditing](https://github.com/jsa2/AADAppAudit/blob/main/readme.md)

-Provisions a VM that access the following sources
+-  Provisions VM and tries various things
 - Audit static permissions  [Entra ID App Auditing](https://github.com/jsa2/AADAppAudit/blob/main/readme.md)
-- To use the demo you need to have existing log analytics workspace  example.``laws=hublaws`` , and at least following log sources enabled
+- To use the demo you need to have existing log analytics workspace  example.``laws=hublaws``  and log tables as per [appAudit.kql](./appAudit.kql) configured
-- Run live audit in the workspace [appAudit.kql](./appAudit.kql)

 ```mermaid
 graph TD